Javascript is not enabled.

 Schieffelin says a common misconception is that measles isn’t a big deal, since virtually everyone used to get infected.
 But that is not the case.

-Common symptoms — which include a fever, a cough, a runny nose — can cause a person to feel “miserable,” says Stinchfield, who helped take care of hospitalized children during a large measles outbreak in Minnesota in the 1990s.
+Common symptoms — which include fever, cough and runny nose — can cause a person to feel “miserable,” says Stinchfield, who helped take care of hospitalized children during a large measles outbreak in Minnesota in the 1990s.

 The thing with measles, though, is that it’s not uncommon for the illness to turn severe.
 About 1 in 5 unvaccinated people in the U.S. who get measles end up in the hospital, according to the CDC.
 Complications range from dehydration to pneumonia to encephalitis, or swelling of the brain.

-Measles can also mess with your immunity to other illnesses, Stinchfield says — a phenomenon referred to as immune amnesia.
+Measles can also mess with your immunity to other illnesses, Stinchfield says — a phenomenon called immune amnesia.

 Young children are at increased risk for these complications; so are older adults, Schieffelin says.
 “As we get older, we don’t tolerate [viruses] quite as well,” he says.